 The consolidated financial statements include the accounts of Construction Partners, Inc. and its wholly-owned subsidiaries.
 Intercompany accounts and transactions have been eliminated in consolidation.
 These interim consolidated statements have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC"), which permit reduced disclosure for interim periods.
-The Consolidated Balance Sheet as of September 30, 2017 was derived from audited financial statements for the year then ended, but does not include all necessary disclosures required by accounting principles generally accepted in the United States of America ("U.S. GAAP") with respect to annual financial statements.
+The Consolidated Balance Sheet at September 30, 2017 was derived from audited financial statements for the year then ended, but does not include all necessary disclosures required by accounting principles generally accepted in the United States of America ("U.S. GAAP") with respect to annual financial statements.
 In the opinion of management, the unaudited consolidated financial statements include all recurring adjustments and normal accruals necessary for a fair presentation of the Company's financial position, results of operations and cash flows for the dates and periods presented.
-These financial statements and accompanying notes should be read in conjunction with the Company's audited annual consolidated financial statements for the year ended September 30, 2017 and notes thereto included in the IPO Prospectus.
+These consolidated financial statements and accompanying notes should be read in conjunction with the Company's audited annual consolidated financial statements 30, 2017 and notes thereto included in the IPO Prospectus.
 Results for interim periods are not necessarily indicative of the results to be expected for a full fiscal year or for any future period.

-Common share and per share amounts have been retroactively adjusted for all periods presented to give effect to the 25.2 to 1 split of the common stock (the "Stock Split") described in Note 12 - Subsequent Events.
+Common share and per share amounts have been retroactively adjusted for all periods presented to give effect to the Stock Split described in Note 2 - Initial Public Offering.